vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ![image](/assets/2025-09-24/030.png)

 ### Create the SAP data source
-Next, we create an SAP data source.
-We'll use this data source to send the order confirmations to SAP.
+Now, we create our SAP data source.
+We use this data source to send the order confirmations to SAP.

 We add the following XQL statement to the data source.
-It contains placeholder that correspond to the variables we created.
+It has placeholders for the variables that we created.

-It stores the output into the `DETAIL_RETURN` table.
+And it stores the output into the `DETAIL_RETURN` table.
 This table contains the response message from SAP, which we will need later.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_CREATE_TT'